 You should be familiar with the basic Git workflow since you've been using it to save your projects along the way (right?!).
 This section will start preparing you for the more intermediate-level uses of Git that you'll find yourself doing.

-You've been briefly introduced to testing in Ruby a couple of times before in the Foundations course, but now you're going to really learn why testing can be hugely helpful and how to apply it to your own projects.
+You've been briefly introduced to testing in Ruby a couple of times before in this course, but now you're going to really learn why testing can be hugely helpful and how to apply it to your own projects.